aaron-lebo/xjs/README.md

 ### the future

 React support.
-Use @typespec for gradual typing via Flow typing?
+Use @typespec for gradual typing via Flow?
 There's lots of possibilities.
 Contributions appreciated.